Python-SIP/sip/doc/directives.rst

 Any explicit mapped type will be used in preference to any template that maps the same type, ie. a template will not be automatically instantiated if there is an explicit mapped type.

+The optional :directive:`%TypeCode` sub-directive is used to specify additional code, typically utility functions, that can be called from other handwritten code.

 The optional :directive:`%TypeHeaderCode` sub-directive is used to specify the library interface to the type being mapped.